maximbeekenkamp/Earnings-Report-Sentiment-Analysis/README.md

 A common technique for creating text embeddings is to use the Term Frequency-Inverse Document Frequency (TF-IDF) method.
 See the Maths Review section for more information on [TF-IDF](#tf-idf).

+#### Contextual Embeddings

+By utilising [RNN layers](#rnns), [self-attention mechanisms](#self-attention-mechanism), contextual embeddings can be created.
+These embeddings represent not only the word itself but also the context in which it appears.

+In order to train these contextual embeddings we need something that constitutes a label.
+Given that the earnings call is just text and don't have labels we have two options:
+1. We can ask the model to predict the next token in a sequence given the previous tokens.
+Although this is a common approach, our dataset is quite small and this approach would likely lead to overfitting.
+2. [Autoencoders](#autoencoders).
+Autoencoders ask the model to encode, and then decode the input data, with the difference between the input and output being the loss function.
+Given the small dataset, this approach is likely to be more successful.

 ### Document Similarity Analysis

 Once the textual content is represented using these embedding techniques, cosine similarity is calculated between corresponding segments of the presentation and the Q&A section.
 Specifically, for a given question answer pair, I take the section (paragraph) of the presentation which is most similar to the question, and then calculate the cosine similarity between that paragraph and the question's answer.